Top of the pageActionset

 Gestational Diabetes: Dealing With Low Blood Sugar

-Most women with gestational diabetes don't have a problem with low blood sugar (hypoglycemia).
+You may not have low blood sugar (hypoglycemia) when you have gestational diabetes.
 But you are at risk for low blood sugar if you take insulin shots or some diabetes medicines.
-Low blood sugar may occur if you do any of the following:
+Low blood sugar may happen if you:

 Checking your blood sugar helps you feel more in control of diabetes during pregnancy.
 It helps you treat low or high blood sugar before it becomes an emergency.
 It also helps you know how exercise and food affect your blood sugar.